 Félix focuses specifically on performing and teaching early 17th century music, as well as pre-baroque repertoire and Renaissance dance music.
 As an improviser, in addition to several improvisation-related Early Music topics, he focuses on the study and reconstruction of the little known repertoire of bastarda diminutions for violin.
 He also plays folk music and performs experimental music and free-form improvisation.

 He co-created the duo Die Hasardeure, dedicated to the practice of improvisation in late-Renaissance and early-Baroque music.
 He also formed Stemme Nova, an ensemble which explores Northern European music from the early 17th century and its crossings with folk music ; performing a program of 17th-century Flemish folk music, Stemme Nova won the second price of the Le Son Continu (Château d'Ars) festival competition.

 Félix is also a founding member of Medieval ensemble Rumorum.
 The group won several competitions: Petrus Alamire Lab, AlbaNova and Laus Polyphoniae festivals in 2015, the Friends Prize and the Eeemerging Prize during the York Early Music competition.
 They have performed at several Early Music Festivals in York, Utrecht, Herne, Brighton and at Rencontres musicales du Thoronet.

-In early 2018 Félix’s original diminutions and arrangements were featured in a CD recording of the music of Sylvestro Ganassi with ensemble Arcimboldo (Basel).
+Félix’s original diminutions and arrangements were featured in a CD recording of the music of Sylvestro Ganassi with ensemble Arcimboldo (Basel).